Crispy Gypsy chicken in an amazing roasted red pepper sauce made in a cast-iron skillet – a chicken recipe to die for!

 - some parsley

-Divide the chicken into parts: chicken thighs, chicken drumsticks and the breasts.
-Use the rests (wings, backbone, neck and various scraps) to make this chicken stock.
-If you are using only chicken legs, separate them at the joint.
-Generously sprinkle the chicken parts on both sides with salt, pepper and sweet paprika powder.
+- Divide the chicken into parts: chicken thighs, chicken drumsticks, and the breasts.
+Use the rests (wings, backbone, neck, and various scraps) to make chicken stock.
+Generously sprinkle the chicken parts on both sides with salt, pepper, and sweet paprika powder.